theCreedo/ericjmlee-next/posts/real-over-right.md

 image_alt: 'Imperfect Fern Leaf'
 reading_time: 1
 unpublished: false
-description: 'People would rather follow a leader that’s real, than a leader that’s right...'
+description: 'Leadership is hard.
+As someone who is obsessed with leadership topics, I find myself burdened by the never-ending list of expectations that I feel are implicitly expected of leaders.
+But people would rather follow a leader that’s real, than a leader that’s right.'
 ---
 Leadership is hard.